dances-with-clouds/inrarec/README.md

 A small wrapper for streamripper.

-This script uses streamripper to record internet streams transmitted by internet radio stations, and then it uses sox to split those streams into separate songs and to add a little fading.
+This script uses streamripper to record songs transmitted by internet radio stations, and then it uses ffmpeg to add a little fading and to convert the songs to mp3.
 It can also burn the songs to a CDRW or copy them onto a USB drive.

 It can also be started by udev to burn or copy a previously made